 A command line tool on the other hand continues to support you throughout the development and release.
 They are more helpful and supportive but enforce guidelines on how your code should be structured and built.
 Especially for beginners, using a command line tool is likely to be helpful.

 A "complete tool for building modern Electron applications".
-Electron Forge unifies the existing (and well maintained) build tools for Electron development into a simple, easy to use package so that anyone can jump right in to Electron development.
+Electron Forge unifies the existing (and well maintained) build tools for Electron development into a cohesive package so that anyone can jump right in to Electron development.

 greater Electron community (like